 It is always best to ask and discuss, rather than guess or assume, while taking extra care to respect the creative and property rights of others.

 Special Note: Never assume that because an image is served up by Google images or another search engine that it is free for you to use as you wish.
-Many, even most images, are owned by some just like yourself, and are protected automatically, even specifically, by copyright.
-Others are owned by commercial photo stick houses or corporations and they will pursue legal collection of unpaid royalties on their intellectual property if they catch unauthorized or unlicensed use.
+Many, even most images, are owned by someone just like yourself, and are protected automatically, even specifically, by copyright.
+Others are owned by commercial photo stock houses or corporations.
+They will pursue legal collection of unpaid royalties on their intellectual property if they catch unauthorized or unlicensed use.
 Software tools are far more sophisticated now, so it’s no longer an idle threat.
 ‘Nuff said.

 8. Do you earn a commission when you refer clients to other vendors?

-When we provide consulting services for clients, Mozaique Media Arts takes no commissions on vendors or media, for example printing houses, radio placement, technical service partners, etc.
+When we provide consulting services for clients, we take no commissions on vendors or media, for example printing houses, radio placement, technical service partners, etc.